This page looks at the different kinds of emergency housing available, including hostels, nightshelters and refuges.

 - bed and breakfast hotels.

 There are a variety of different types and sizes of hostels run by public and private sector landlords and voluntary organisations such as the Salvation Army and Bethany Christian Trust.
 Hostels are usually only a short term solution.
-Call Shelter's free housing advice helpline to find out about hostels in your area or search the Homeless UK website.
+Call Shelter's free housing advice helpline to find out about hostels in your area.

 Direct access hostels